Little Saigon Restaurants Worth Seeking

 GUIDE CONTINUED FROM PREVIOUS PAGE

 The range of eating options is staggering in Little Saigon, a Vietnamese wonderland that spans four Orange County towns: Garden Grove, Westminster, Fountain Valley and Santa Ana.
 Despite dozens of trips to the area, there are always new surprises.
 The depth and breadth in these interwoven neighborhoods continues to astound me, and driving down streets like Brookhurst, Bolsa and Westminster makes it increasingly clear that there are still plenty of restaurants to explore.
-Learn about 16 of my favorite Vietnamese restaurants in Little Saigon, listed in alphabetical order.
+Learn about my favorite Vietnamese restaurants in Little Saigon, listed in alphabetical order.

 Vietnamese Food Orange County